 There are pros and cons for all types of lumber, so it’s wise to know a little bit about your options.

-For instance, pine is a softwood, which means it’s probably a bad choice for your new DIY dinner table project.
+For instance, pine is a softwood, which means it’s probably a bad choice for your new dinner table.
 Yes, it might be cheaper than oak, but that doesn’t mean it’s a better choice.
-Because of its handsome appearance, cherry wood pieces are a popular choice for DIY furniture and other projects where appearance matters.
+Because of its handsome appearance, cherry or walnut wood pieces are a popular choice for furniture and other projects where appearance matters.
 For outdoor furniture, tables, decks, and similar DIY projects, redwood, teak, and white oak are popular choices.

 What kind of finish are you looking for?